kabirnayeem99/ecassion/README.md

 ## Build instructions

-Make sure everything is fine and ok by running `flutter doctor -v`
+Make sure everything is fine and ok by running-

+`flutter doctor -v`

 This project uses `Freezed` code generator for its data classes.
 You need to first generate the freezed files by running-

 `flutter pub run build_runner build`

 Then you need to open a simulator by running-

 `open -a simulator`

-Or you need to open an Android Emulator- `/Users/username/Library/Android/sdk/emulator/emulator -avd emulator_name -netdelay none -netspeed full`
+Or you need to open an Android Emulator-

+`/Users/username/Library/Android/sdk/emulator/emulator -avd emulator_name -netdelay none -netspeed full`

-Then you can run the project by first cloning it from Git- `git clone https://github.com/kabirnayeem99/ecassion.git` And then by going into the directory and running the project- `cd ecassion`
+Then you can run the project by first cloning it from Git-

+`git clone https://github.com/kabirnayeem99/ecassion.git`

+And then by going into the directory and running the project-

+`cd ecassion`

 `flutter pub get`

 `flutter run`

 # Packages